 Other limited edition highlights include a 50 year-old Macallan anniversary distilled in 1928 (est. $20,000-25,000), and a six bottle Springbank Millennium collection ranging from 25 to 50 years old, accompanied by a set of identical miniature bottles (est. $8,000-10,000).

-Many of the whiskies on offer are especially notable for their age, giving collectors the opportunity to savor the vintages of their favorite distilleries from previous decades.
-A 25 year-old bourbon whiskey distilled in 1890 by WL Weller and Sons is a favorite of Bonhams Whisky Specialist Joe Hyman (est. $600-800).
+Many of the whiskies on offer are especially notable for their age, giving collectors the opportunity to savour the vintages of their favourite distilleries from previous decades.
+A 25 year-old bourbon whiskey distilled in 1890 by WL Weller and Sons is a favourite of Bonhams Whisky Specialist Joe Hyman (est. $600-800).
 Encased in a woven wicker cage, Hyman is drawn to the unusual presentation of this impressive survival, while WL Weller aficionados will appreciate the chance to taste the acclaimed company's 19th century product.

 Other notable whiskies include a 1955 40 year-old Bowmore (est. $5,000-6,000), a 12 year-old Chivas Regal bottles from 1950's (est. $400-600 each), a 12 year-old Glenlivet from the 1940s (est. $1000-1200), a pint bottle of Dewars White Label circa 1910 (est. $300-400), a Paul Jones whiskey circa 1910 (est. $600-800), a 1940s Four Roses rye whiskey (est. $400-600) and an Overholt 1911 rye whiskey (est. 600-800).

 "American offerings are quickly catching up to their European counterparts.
 It used to be that collectors were only interested in scotch, but the market has really come to appreciate ryes and bourbons," noted Hyman.